lcouper/CocciGenomics/Scripts/README.md

 ## Steps and scripts used to analyze Coccidiodides genomes

 Relevant code snippet for each shown below

+### 1. Obtained raw reads from Berkeley QB3.
+The fastq.gz files (1 forward, 1 reverse) are stored here on the Remais Group Shared Drive: SPORE/WGS/Sequence data (All)/

 ### 1. Index reference genome
 Script name: bwamem_index